 People who consume too much caffeine can experience an increased feeling of energy that lasts longer than average.
 This can be not very pleasant if your goal is to wind down at the end of the day.
 It can also be dangerous if you are operating heavy machinery, driving a car, or doing any other task that requires a higher level of alertness than usual.

 If you have a habit of drinking energy drinks but aren’t feeling normal energy levels, you might be consuming too much caffeine.

-However, if you suddenly stop consuming caffeine, your body will suffer from withdrawal symptoms, including headaches, restlessness, irritability, and difficulty concentrating.
+If you suddenly stop consuming caffeine, your body can suffer from withdrawal symptoms, including headaches, restlessness, irritability, and difficulty concentrating.
 When used in excess, caffeine can negatively affect your health.

 Too much caffeine can lead to a condition called “caffeine dependence,” Your body has trouble producing neurotransmitters without caffeine.
 Excessive caffeine use can worsen migraines, increase blood pressure, and disturb sleep.